Single-token vs Two-token Blockchain Tokenomics: Single token mechanisms

 \subsubsection{Main dilemma: Uncontrolled growth of rewards}

-The bound in Corollary~\ref{cor:reward-growth-single} suggests that an \emph{exponential} growth of the rewards over time is necessary if the system starts with a too high initial reward or the service level is too low.
+The bound in Corollary~\ref{cor:reward-growth-single} suggests that an \emph{exponential} growth of the rewards over time is necessary if the system starts with a too high initial rewards or the service value is too low.
+Hence, although larger rewards might be desirable to improve security (Remark~\ref{rem:rewards-PoS-security}), some care is needed in case of ``shocks'' in the service value.

-In the following experiment, we consider constant service level and rewards that are set to the minimal value necessary in order to have no buy back (Theorem~\ref{th:gen-symm-equilibrium-no-buy-back}), and also impose the rewards to not be below some minimum value (set to 0.1 for the sake of exposition).
-For the sake of simplicity, we consider the rewards and cost sharing schemes in \eqref{eq:simpler-schemes} and $g(n)=1$, and observe the following: \begin{itemize} \item Sufficiently high service level can avoid rewards explosion (Figure~\ref{fig:impl-stable-const-S} compares two different service levels under the same conditions).
-The necessary increase in the service level max simply be not possible due to inherent technological limitations. \item Sufficiently small initial rewards also avoid the rewards explosion (Figure~\ref{fig:impl-stable-const-S-rewards} compares two initial rewards under the same conditions).
-Rewards however cannot be arbitrarily small since they must cover the costs of validators and be competitive against other source of investments. \item A higher risk free rate may also trigger an exponential growth (Figure~\ref{fig:impl-stable-const-S:smaller-delta} shows that for smaller $\delta$ we need a smaller initial reward, or a larger service level, to avoid this explosion). \item Allowing the token price to decrease does avoid the rewards explosion that instead occur with stable prices, once we consider the rewards in money (Figure~\ref{fig:impl-non-stable-const-S}).
+In the following experiment, we consider constant service value and rewards that are set to the minimal value necessary in order to have no buyback (Theorem~\ref{th:gen-symm-equilibrium-no-buy-back}), and also impose the rewards to not be below some minimum value (set to 0.1 for the sake of exposition).
+For the sake of simplicity, we consider the rewards and cost sharing schemes in \eqref{eq:simpler-schemes} and $g(n)=1$, and observe the following: \begin{itemize} \item Sufficiently high service value can avoid rewards explosion (Figure~\ref{fig:impl-stable-const-S} compares two different service values under the same conditions).
+The necessary increase in the service value may simply be not possible due to inherent technological limitations and other external factors. \item Sufficiently small initial rewards also avoid the rewards explosion (Figure~\ref{fig:impl-stable-const-S-rewards} compares two initial rewards under the same conditions).
+Rewards however cannot be arbitrarily small since they must cover the costs of validators and be competitive against other source of investments. \item A higher risk free rate may also trigger an exponential growth (Figure~\ref{fig:impl-stable-const-S:smaller-delta} shows that for smaller $\delta$ we need a smaller initial reward, or a larger service value, to avoid this explosion). \item Allowing the token price to decrease does avoid the rewards explosion that instead occur with stable prices, once we consider the rewards in money (Figure~\ref{fig:impl-non-stable-const-S}).
 Decreasing prices are however not desirable, and perhaps one may want increasing prices, which turn out to make the monetary reward explosion even more severe. \end{itemize}